 What is PowerShell?

-PowerShell is an automation and configuration platform for Windows which helps users to make the management of their operating system simpler.
-The scripting language of PowerShell is based on the .NET Framework and it gives full access to WMI and COM.
-The PowerShell consists a command-line shell and allows administrators to execute administrative tasks on the local as well as remote computers.
+PowerShell is an automation and configuration platform for Windows, which helps users to make the management of their operating system simpler.
+The scripting language of PowerShell is based on the .NET Framework, and it gives full access to WMI and COM.
+The PowerShell consists of a command-line shell and allows administrators to execute administrative tasks on the local as well as remote computers.

 First of all, decide which app you want to take off and then launch an upraised PowerShell session by following the steps given below.

-- It will show you Windows PowerShell on the list, right click on result and select Run as Administrator
+- It will show you Windows PowerShell on the list, right-click on the result and select Run as Administrator

-For Example, if you want to remove photo app then you need to type:
+For Example, if you want to remove a photo app, then you need to type: